This post may contain affiliate links. Please read our disclosure for more info.

 - Lengthen through your spine and ground through your feet.
 Release your head and neck.

 Chaturanga is one of the best yoga poses to build upper body and core strength.
 Once you master this pose, you will have increased your upper body strength enough to try more challenging poses, such as arm balances.
+If you are new to this pose check out our article that goes more in-depth and modifications for chaturanga.

 - From Standing Forward Fold, step back into Plank Pose.
 Make sure wrists are directly under shoulders.